-The members met and worshiped at the home of Rev. Josiah Philips until a meeting house was built.
-That original structure was replaced and continually renovated into the church building which stands today.
+The members met and worshiped at the home of Rev. Josiah Philips until a meeting house was built in 1833.
+That original structure was replaced in 1869 and continually renovated into the church building which stands today.

 As God blessed and numbers grew, members branched out to form East Brandywine and East Nantmeal Baptist Churches in 1843.
 We believe God will continue to bless as we remain faithful to fulfilling His “Great Commission” in Matthew 28:18-20.